Hammonds' term on the board expired on Jan. 31, 2021.

-Mr. Ronnie "Ron" Hammonds was appointed by Gov. Greg Abbott to the Board of Regents of the Texas Tech University System on January 22, 2015.
-He currently serves on the Audit Committtee.
-His term expires on January 31, 2021.
+Mr. Ron Hammonds was appointed by Gov. Greg Abbott to the Board of Regents of the Texas Tech University System on Jan.
+22, 2015.
+He served as chairman of the Audit Committee and as a member of the Facilities Committee.

-In 1985, Mr. Hammonds founded Hammonds Homes Ltd, which grew to be ranked in the top 10 in the state of Texas, building more than 1,200 homes per year spread across the Houston, Dallas, and Austin markets before being acquired in 2002 by a publicly held homebuilder.
+In 1985, Hammonds founded Hammonds Homes Ltd. The company grew to be ranked in the top 10 in the state of Texas, building more than 1,200 homes per year spread across the Houston, Dallas and Austin markets before being acquired in 2002 by a publicly held homebuilder.

 Hammonds joined homebuilder Nash Phillips Copus (NPC) in Austin, Texas to be their executive vice president and Houston Division President as the company grew to become the largest privately held homebuilder in the U.S.

 Hammonds was employed as an accountant and eventually executive vice president of Southern Living and Leisure, a land development company located in Wimberley and Austin, Texas.

 He was briefly called to serve as a 2nd Lt. in the U.S. Army Finance Corp for a short tour at the U.S. Army Finance Center in Indianapolis, Indiana.

 Hammonds began his career employed as a CPA by the Houston office of Haskins and Sells, which was one of the "big eight" national accounting firms.
 They were eventually morphed into what is known today as Deloitte and Touche.

 Hammonds is a native of West Texas, growing up in Cotton Center.
 He graduated from Texas Tech University with a Bachelor of Business Administration in accounting in 1968.
 He also was a member of the Saddle Tramps organization.